symfony-cmf/symfony-cmf-docs/cookbook/using-a-custom-route-repository.rst

 .. tip::

-    As you may have noticed we return a `RouteCollection` object - why not return a single `Route`?
+    As you may have noticed we return a ``RouteCollection`` object - why not return a single ``Route``?
 The Dynamic Router allows us to return many *candidate* routes, in other words, routes that *might* match the incoming URL.
-This is important to enable the possibility of matching *dynamic* routes, `/page/{page_id}/edit` for example.
-    In our example we match the given URL exactly and only ever return a single `Route`.
+This is important to enable the possibility of matching *dynamic* routes, ``/page/{page_id}/edit`` for example.
+In our example we match the given URL exactly and only ever return a single ``Route``.

-Replacing the default CMF route provider
+Replacing the Default CMF Route Provider
 ----------------------------------------

-To replace the default `RouteProvider` it is necessary to modify your configuration as follows:
+To replace the default ``RouteProvider``, it is necessary to modify your configuration as follows:

 .. configuration-block::